Svitlana-dev/goit-js-hw-07/README.md

-# goit-js-hw-06
+# goit-js-hw-07
-This is my sixth JS homework
+This is my seventh JS homework